vf-solutions/Discord-Chess-Bot/README.md

 <br>

 # Contribute
 Contributions are always welcome!
 Please create a PR and include a description of how your PR will improve the overall program and what it does.
-[Contributin to a project guide](https://github.com/firstcontributions/first-contributions).
+[Making Contributions to a project guide](https://github.com/firstcontributions/first-contributions).

 ## License
 This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.